Follow-up observations of apparently one-off sources from the Parkes telescope: Observation and data reduction

 \section{Observation and data reduction}

 We carried out follow-up observations using the Ultra-Wideband Low (UWL) receiver~\citep{Hobbs20UWL} of the Parkes telescope for two FRBs: FRB 010305A and FRB 010312A, and four RRATs: SPC 000115 (hereafter J1328$-$58), SPC 000621 (hereafter J1605$-$45), SPC 001122 (hereafter J0808$-$32) and SPC 010208 (hereafter J1905$-$01).
 Our observing pointing followed the pointing centres of the detected beams~\citep{Zhang19, Zhang20} of the Parkes Multibeam receiver system~\citep{Staveley-Smith96MB}.
 The UWL system covers frequencies from 704\,MHz to 4032\,MHz.
 Data were recorded with 2-bit sampling every 64 $\mu$s, in each of the 0.5\,MHz wide frequency channels.
 Data were coherently de-dispersed at the dispersion measures (DMs) of the initial detections (DM$_{\rm det}$) with only one polarization being recorded.
 However, when any source was observed to be repeating, full Stokes information was collected.
 A 2-minute noise diode signal was also recorded for polarization calibration before each observation.
-In total, we observed J1328$-$58 for 3.69\,hr, J1605$-$45 for 0.99\,hr, J0808$-$32 for 15.62\,hr, J1905$-$01 for 0.75\,hr, FRB 010305A for 9.87\,hr and FRB 010312A for 3.89\,hr, respectively.
+In total, we observed J1328$-$58 for 3.69\,hr, J1605$-$45 for 0.99\,hr, J0808$-$32 for 15.62\,hr, J1905$-$01 for 0.75\,hr, FRB 010305A for 9.87\,hr and FRB 010312A for 3.89\,hr, respectively\footnote{The observations were conducted as parts of several proposals focused on searching for repeating FRBs and RRATs, as well as during available green time of Parkes.
+The newly discovered repeating source J0808$-$32 (see Section~\ref{sec:results_repeating}) has been observed the longest.
+FRBs, which were prioritized in these proposals, and the J1328$-$58, which had the highest initial detected S/N among our targets, were allocated relatively long tracking times.
+Due to the limited total allocated observation time, the two one-off Galactic sources, J1605$-$45 and J1905$-$01, were only observed from about 1\,hr each.}.
 In addition to our observations, we also obtained archival observations with pointing within 7\,arcmin ($\sim 0.5 \times$ the half power beamwidth of the Multibeam receiver system) of the pointing centres of the detected beams (hereafter referred to as follow-up observations) for 13 RRATs and 29 FRBs discovered by the Parkes telescope and reported as apparently one-off sources.
 Since all these events were detected by the Parkes Multibeam receiver system, we collected only the archival Multibeam datasets and UWL datasets, the latter were supposed to have higher sensitivity and larger field of view (FOV) than the Multibeam datasets~\citep{Hobbs20UWL}.
 Except for three sources that proved to be repeating (see details in Section~\ref{sec:results_repeating}), the details of the follow-up observations for other sources are listed in Table~\ref{tab:property}.